Files

 As with all ETL (Extract, Transform & Load) workflows, there are three main steps.
 In the context of creating CIM XML, these are:

 - Extract: reading the source data - usually the electric utility facilities data that is housed in the utility GIS.
-Examples are Esri Utility Network, Esri Geometric Network, GE Smallworld, Intergraph G/Tech.
+Examples are Esri Utility Network, Esri Geometric Network, GE Smallworld, and Intergraph G/Tech.

 - Transform: map the source data model to the target (CIM) data model.
 The CIM target data model is usually constrained by a specific ‘profile’.
 The profile might be specific for an application (i.e. OMS system) or domain (transmission vs. distribution).
-The source and target data models are often widely divergent, so the mapping of feature classes, attribute name, values, domains and classes might be detailed and complex.
+The source and target data models are often widely divergent, so the mapping of feature classes, attribute names, values, domains, and classes might be detailed and complex.
 Some objects might not exist in the source data, so these have to be created during the ETL workflow, for example, CIM Terminals and ConnectivityNodes

 - Load: serialize the CIM XML using the FME XSD-Driven XML writer